 MYTH #7 YOU NEED TO BE A MEMBER OF A GOLF CLUB

 This is not essential if you want to learn to play.
-Our Learn2Golf and Get into golf programmes are making the game more accessible to beginners through beginner courses that you just book and turn up on the day.
+Our GetintoGolf programme is making the game more accessible to beginners through unlimited golf on four courses that you can book a tee time and turn up on the day.

 Today approximately 70% of golfers in the UK are not members of a golf club.
 They just book and play when they want.

 However, being a member of a golf club can offer many social and playing benefits, such as organised competitions and events.

 To find out more about our GetintoGolf membership, click here.